-Throughout their history, credit cards have offered advantages over all forms of money: They’re pocket size, easily portable, secure and have no intrinsic value in themselves.
-Read on to learn how credit cards came to be, how they’ve evolved and what they may look like in the future.
+Throughout their history, credit cards have offered advantages over all forms of money: They’re pocket-size, easily portable, secure and have no intrinsic value in themselves.
+Here’s how credit cards came to be, how they’ve evolved and what they may look like in the future.

 To fully appreciate the modern convenience of credit cards, simply insert your chip card, pause while it processes and consider what it replaced.

 Prior to plastic, money as a means of exchange for goods and services was cumbersome, if not outright dangerous.
 Beginning as far back as 9000 B.C. with cattle and camels, currency took some truly odd shapes, from cowrie shells, bronze and copper imitation cowrie shells and gold and silver nuggets to Chinese deerskin notes and Native American stringed wampum beads.